0xJungleMonkey/fooddelivery/README.md

 Open [http://localhost:5000](http://localhost:5000) to view it in your browser.

 ## Contact Information
 This project is part of my portfolio.
-To view the portfolio, visit Xinqi Davis Portfolio.
+To view the portfolio, visit [Sherry(Xinqi) Davis Portfolio](https://xinqidavis-fullstackdeveloper.vercel.app/).

 With experience in MERN full stack, Java + React/Angular full stack, and Ruby on Rails full stack projects, I am well-versed in modern tech stacks.
 Proficient in multiple languages (JS, Java, Python, Go) and possessing a foundational understanding of OOP, I am seeking an entry-level full-time developer position.

 Phone Number: +1-727-855-9151